Dewberry/ripple1d/docs/source/postman.rst

 For reference and documentation of the API, please open the postman collection for the version of ripple1d

+`v0.8.0: <https://github.com/Dewberry/ripple1d/blob/2c5789df819a5febe48f5a910bc6679362e0bc26/ripple1d/api/postman_collection.json>`_ This beta version contains new args for the create_ras_terrain endpoint:
+ - `terrain_agreement_resolution` (float)  added to  `create_ras_terrain`.
+This is the maximum distance allowed between the vertices used to calculate terrain agreement metrics.
+It is in the units of the HEC-RAS model.
+ - `f` (json or html) added to jobs.
+Default value is json.
+Determines the response format of the endpoint.

 `v0.7.0: <https://github.com/Dewberry/ripple1d/blob/ac8596f4c7d4a42f189ba4591803dfd6f94887ca/ripple1d/api/postman_collection.json>`_ This beta version contains:
  new endpoints:
    - `create_rating_curves_db`: creates rating curve using results from `run_known_wse` and `run_incremental_normal_depth` results